gptune/GPTune/README.md

 *GPTune* is an autotuning framework that relies on multitask and transfer learnings to help solve the underlying black-box optimization problem.
 GPTune is part of the xSDK effort supported by the Exascale Computing Project (ECP).
+## Depdency
+GPTune relies on OpenMPI/4.0, Python 3.7, BLAS/LAPACK/SCALAPCK (compiled with OpenMPI/4.0?), mpi4py (built with openmpi/4.0), scikit-optimize, autotune, intel-depdent lib,

+external Python libraries as listed in the `requirements.txt` file.
+They can all be installed through the standard Python repository through the pip tool.

 ## Install

+(change makefile to cmake?)

 GPTune relies on external Python libraries as listed in the `requirements.txt` file.
 They can all be installed through the standard Python repository through the pip tool.